 - Best Time: July and September

-The coastal passage between the mainland and Vancouver Island is home to one of the largest resident orca populations on earth.
+The coastal passage between the mainland and Vancouver Island in British Columbia is home to one of the largest resident orca populations on earth.

 While it’s entirely possible to see orcas from the scheduled ferry or on a whale watching tour, there’s no better wildlife experience than to be on the water with them, kayaking with killer whales as they hunt for salmon and socialise.